pvechersky/rotors_simulator/README.md

  2. Launch the simulator with a fixed-wing model and the HIL interface node.

  ```
- $ roslaunch rotors_gazebo fixed_wing_hil.launch
+ roslaunch rotors_gazebo fixed_wing_hil.launch
  ```

- 3. Connect the PX4 autopilot to your computer and launch an instance of MAVROS to relay messages to/from the hardware.
+ 3. Connect the PX4 autopilot to your computer (first SERIAL, then TELEM 1) and launch an instance of MAVROS to relay messages to/from the hardware.

  ```
- $ roslaunch mavros px4.launch fcu_url:=<PX4_address>:921600
+ roslaunch mavros px4.launch fcu_url:=<PX4_address>:921600
  ```

  Where 'PX4_address' is the device port on which the PX4 is connected (for example, '/dev/ttyUSB1') and the baud rate of 921600 is used for HIL communication.
 If the MAVROS node is operating properly, the RotorS GUI should receive a heartbeat message from the PX4 and some functionality should become enabled.